 Team GB are still in the hunt to progress to the semi-finals in both the men's and women's events, but neither side is in control of their own destiny.

-Men's skip Bruce Mouat and his rink wrapped up their preliminary campaign on Wednesday afternoon, while Rebecca Morrison's women wrap up on Thursday afternoon
+Men's skip Bruce Mouat and his rink wrapped up their preliminary campaign on Wednesday afternoon, while Rebecca Morrison's women conclude their week of action on Thursday afternoon

-The final match-ups will provide must-watch television with the nation willing on Team Mouat and Team Morrison to extend their campaign into the final weekend of the Games.
+The final day of preliminary match-ups will provide must-watch television with the nation willing on Team Mouat and Team Morrison to extend their campaign into the final weekend of the Games.

 Radio Times takes a look at what the men's and women's Team GB curlers need to qualify for the next round.